0x2DF/Skull-King/server/Design/Improvements.md

 ## Client:
 + User experience
     - Errors/Messages handling w/toasts
-    - Display list of played tricks in round details
+    - Display list of played tricks in round details as a collapse with details
 + Betting
     - Player List (order and who has bet)
     - Betting timeout